ministryofjustice/security-guidance/docs/patch-management-guide.md

 [Technical Controls Policy](technical-controls-policy.md)

-## Patching of MoJ systems and equipment
+## Patching of systems and equipment

-This guidance must be followed for all systems and services developed or procured by the MoJ.
+This guidance must be followed for all systems and services developed or procured by the .
 It applies to all asset types including, but not limited to:

 -   Internet facing websites and digital services.
 -   End user client devices, such as Desktop PCs, laptops, tablets, and mobile phones.